WILLIAMSTAMP/KanB.ai/README.md

 - RESTful API design with structured routes and controllers

 ### AI Integration
-- Local deployment of DeepSeek-R1 (simulated in this demo)
+- Local deployment of LLMs using LM Studio
 - Custom prompt engineering for project management tasks
 - API endpoints for AI-powered suggestions and analysis